-How to Use DATE Function in Excel?
+How to Use DATE Function in Excel? (with Examples)

-DATE in Excel Example #1 – Get month from the date
+Example #1 – Get month from the date

-DATE in Excel Example #2 – Find out a leap year
+Example #2 – Find out a leap year

 MONTH(DATE(YEAR(B3),2,29)) = 2

-In case of a non-leap year, DATE will return the date March 1 of the year, because there is no 29th day and DATE would roll the date forward into the next month.
+In case of a non-leap year, DATE will return the date March 1 of the year, because there is no 29th day, and DATE would roll the date forward into the next month.

-The outermost function, MONTH would extract the month from the result.
-E.g.: 2 or in case of a leap year and 3 in case of a non-leap year.
+The outermost function, MONTH, would extract the month from the result.
+E.g., 2 or in case of a leap year and 3 in case of a non-leap year.

-In the following screenshot, cell B2 contains a date belonging to a leap year and B3 contains a date belonging to a non-leap year.
+In the following screenshot, cell B2 contains a date belonging to a leap year, and B3 contains a date belonging to a non-leap year.

-DATE in Excel Example #3 – Highlight a set of dates
+Example #3 – Highlight a set of dates

-In this Excel DATE Function example, a conditional formatting rule is applied to column B. The dates greater than 2005/1/1 are to be highlighted using pink color style.
-So, as shown in the screenshot, three dates which are greater than the specified date are highlighted in the configured format.
-The rest two dates which do not satisfy the criteria are left unformatted as there is no rule applied to such dates.
+In this DATE Function example, a conditional formattingConditional FormattingA complementary good is one whose usage is directly related to the usage of another linked or associated good or a paired good i.e. we can say two goods are complementary to each other. rule is applied to column B. The dates greater than 2005/1/1 are to be highlighted using a pink color style.
+So, as shown in the screenshot, three dates that are greater than the specified date are highlighted in the configured format.
+The rest two dates that do not satisfy the criteria are left unformatted as there is no rule applied to such dates.

-Things to Remember About the DATE Function in Excel
+Things to Remember

 - The Excel DATE function returns a date serial number.
-One must format the result as a date to display it the date format.
+One must format the result as a date to display the date format.

 - If the year is between 0 and 1900, Excel will add 1900 to the year.

 - A month can be greater than 12 and less than zero.
 If the month is greater than 12, Excel will add month to the first month in the specified year.
-If the month is less than or equal to zero, Excel will subtract the absolute value of the month plus 1 (i.e. ABS(month) + 1) from the first month of the specified year.
+If the month is less than or equal to zero, Excel will subtract the absolute value of the month plus 1 (i.e., ABS(month) + 1) from the first month of the specified year.

 Usage of DATE Function in Excel VBA

-The DATE function in Excel VBA returns the current system date.
+The DATE function in VBA returns the current system date.
 It can be used in Excel VBA as follows:

-DATE function in Excel VBA Example
+DATE function in VBA Example

-Here, Date() function returns the current system date.
+Here, the Date() function returns the current system date.
 The same can be assigned to a variable as follows: